 - Himalayan crystal bath salts, lavender

-- Natural Himalayan crystal salt lamp (I just bought 3 as gifts for about $12 each; I also wrote about my love for Himalayan salt lamps here)
+- Natural Himalayan crystal salt lamp (I wrote about my love for Himalayan salt lamps here)

 - Moss Botanicals Relax Aroma Mist